Based In Sligo, Ireland / email: showbands@gmsproductions.com

 The Story

 In 1955, Dermot put together the St. Malachy's Ceili Band.
 He named the group after his piano teacher, Sister Malachy in the local convent.
 The band did very well as Dermot's reputation as one of the country's finest accordion players continued to grow.
+Lead singer with the band was John Fowler.
 They also did two tours of the United States during this time.
-At the same time, Dermot was playing football for his native County Louth and during the 60's ended up playing in the All Ireland final at Croke Park...every footballers dream.
+At the same time, Dermot was playing football for his native County Louth and in 1957 heended up playing in the All Ireland final at Croke Park...every footballers dream.

+In 1962, the band turned professional but all the old members had to be replaced and a brand new set of musicians made up the Clubmen.
 The band's popularity grew along with the Showband era.
 In the mid sixties, Dermot finally got around to making his first record, Johnny Cash's I Walk The Line in 1966.
 The record did very well, and made it to number three in the Irish Charts.
-However, the story goes that band's manager, George O'Reilly suggested that Dermot's follow up should be The Merry Ploughboy, a song which would define his career for a generation.
+Instead of following up with another American country song, the story goes that the band's manager, George O'Reilly, suggested that Dermot's follow up should be The Merry Ploughboy, a song which would define his career for a generation.
 The record shot up the Irish Charts and reached Number One and stayed on the charts for 10 weeks.
 After the success of Ploughboy, the band went from playing to crowds of hundreds to over a thousand a night.

 In a blurb in the Insider column of Spotlight on July 13, 1968, it was revealed that the Clubmen were changing their name to the Tigermen.
 As an aside, In December 1970, the Tigermen were absorbed into the new band, Jubilee, which was a ten piece big band.